itskauamelo/bseept/README.md

 ## Notice

 This tool is not actively maintained by PortSwigger.
-However, we welcome pull requests that contribute to this repository.
+!!!!
+Updates have been made to scope_v2 (by itskauamelo) !!!!

 ## Features